 The server instance name is defined in the Global Configuration and is constructed from the host name and the server LDAP port by default.
 Information must be requested using SNMPv3, specifying the context name that pertains to the desired server instance.

-To enable the server’s SNMP plugin, use the dsconfig tool.
+To enable Directory Server’s SNMP plugin, use the

 The SNMPv3 context name is limited to 30 bytes maximum.
 Any context name longer than 30 characters returns an error message when you attempt to enable the plugin.